-There are rules to protect employees from having their employment ended 'unfairly'.
-You may be eligible to claim at an Industrial Tribunal if you got dismissed unfairly.
+Unlawful dismissal rules help protect employees from having their employment ended 'unfairly'.
+So, you may be eligible to claim at an Industrial Tribunal if you got dismissed unfairly.

 UNFAIR DISMISSALS: Most employers follow Acas guidelines to dismiss staff 'fairly'.